juxor/afaq/markdown/secC9.md

 reached in the boom.
 Still, Greenspan was a bit worried, because . . . if the pool stayed dry, 'Significant increases in wages, in excess of productivity growth, [would] inevitably emerge, absent the unlikely repeal of the law of supply and demand.'
-Which is why Greenspan & Co. raised short-term interest rates by about two points during 1999 and the first half of 2000.
+Which is why Greenspan &amp; Co. raised short-term interest rates by about two points during 1999 and the first half of 2000.
 There was no threat of inflation . . . nor were there any signs of rising worker militancy.
-But wages were creeping higher, and the threat of the sack was losing some of its bite."_ [Doug Henwood, **After the New Economy**, pp. 206-7]
+But wages were creeping higher, and the threat of the sack was losing some of its bite."_ [Doug Henwood, **After the New Economy**, pp.
+206-7]

 Which is quite ironic, given that Greenspan's role in the economy was, precisely, to _"repeal"_ the _"law of supply and demand."_ As one left-wing